-Whatever their level of experience, we get campers comfortable riding on Buffalo Creek’s world-class mountain biking trail system, taking on increasingly technical trails as their proficiency increases.
+Whatever their level of experience, we get campers comfortable riding at Staunton State Park and on Buffalo Creek’s world-class mountain biking trail system, taking on increasingly technical trails as their proficiency increases.
 They learn more in-depth bike maintenance skills, and try riding on and jumping off rocks.

-At Wellington Lake’s nearby awe-inspiring peak, campers of all skill levels master techniques for conquering a variety of climbs.
+At Staunton State Park’s nearby awe-inspiring peaks, campers of all skill levels master techniques for conquering a variety of climbs.
 They learn how to set anchors for a top-rope climb, tie knots, use climbing commands, belay each other and make sure their whole group practices sound judgment.
-More experienced climbers take on advanced bouldering challenges and try their hands at leading the team.

 Out on the water at Nelson Pond (on site) and Wellington Lake (off site), campers hone their paddling skills, learning new strokes, attempting rescues and taking on all kinds of fun challenges—obstacle courses, races, running across boat bows—as they get comfortable on the water.

-As a culminating adventure, campers strike out into the wilderness of Steamboat Springs for an unforgettable four-day expedition.
-Along the way, weather permitting, they hike between 20 and 30 miles, attempt to summit a high peak, whip up delicious meals on a backcountry stove, and receive a nationally recognized training in Leave No Trace principles.
+Campers strike out into the backcountry of Steamboat Springs for an unforgettable four-day backpacking trip.
+Along the way, weather permitting, they hike between 15 – 20 miles, attempt to summit a high peak, whip up delicious meals on a backcountry stove, and receive a nationally recognized training in Leave No Trace principles.
 Campers work intensively on their team collaboration and also experience a “solo,” a time alone in the woods to reflect on their personal development.
-They emerge from this journey with lasting expedition knowledge and confidence they can use on future adventures.
+They emerge from this journey with lasting knowledge and confidence they can use on future adventures.

 Campers let the arrows fly on our on-site archery range, building strength and sportsmanship skills as they learn about archery technique, equipment, safety and range commands.